 If your child isn’t sure, give him a clue by wiggling the correct one as you repeat the word “horse” – remember it’s supposed to be fun not frustrating!

-Puzzle Activities for Toddlers (And Early-Talkers of Any Age)
+Puzzle Activities for Toddlers’ Development (And Early-Talkers of Any Age)

 Early toddlers can still benefit from using chunky wooden puzzles and then they will begin to move toward peg puzzles and thinner wooden puzzles, which continue to work on increasing fine motor skills.
-Depending on the child, you can start to introduce some larger cardboard puzzles too (see specific suggestions below).
+Depending on the child, you can start to introduce some larger cardboard puzzles too (specific puzzles for toddlers’ development suggested below).

 5. Building Vocabulary by Requesting